Start your job hunt now

 Where to look

 Look for job sites about your specific industries or types of work.
-Check the sites of employers you're interested in working for.
-Look up their social media accounts.
+Check the sites of employers you're interested in working for, and take a look at their social media accounts.
 (Check out our guide to job hunting with social media).

-Lots of search sites offer an email alert function.
-This lets you know when new jobs are added under the category you’re interested in.
+Plenty of sites offer an email alert function too, which lets you know when new jobs are added under the category you’re interested in.